migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 Ask, *"So what molecule should we screen for next to avoid this trap?"*, and the AI can pull a list of candidates with suitable LUMO values from the literature.
 But it can't predict whether that molecule will actually aggregate or spread evenly on a film surface.
 That's a property you only learn by making the solution and spin-coating it yourself, which is exactly what shows up later in the paper as the solubility gap between F4TCNQ (~0.5 mg/mL) and the Mo compound (~30 mg/mL).

-> **AI quickly builds first-order theory, such as energy-level alignment.
-But reinterpreting a failed theory through a second-order variable — actual behavior at the film surface — is squarely in the domain of chemical intuition.**
+> **AI can quickly build first-order hypotheses from concepts like energy-level alignment.
+Experimental intuition becomes especially valuable when those hypotheses are shaped by second-order effects such as how a molecule actually behaves at the film surface.**

 ---